Kirk Building 114B

 The Student Access and Disability Services Office helps address the needs of individuals with disabilities and provides guidance for adjustment to the Truman State University community.
 To apply for accommodations, a student should make a request for services to the Student Access and Disability Services Office and provide appropriate documentation of his/her disability.
 The University will attempt to provide the level of support services and/or accommodations necessary to reasonably meet the needs of each individual student with a disability.
 Truman State University seeks to ensure access by providing accommodations to individuals with a disability as defined under the Americans with Disabilities Act of 1990 (ADA) and the ADA Amendments of 2008 (ADAAA).
-ADA defines a disability as “any metal or physical condition that substantially limits an individual’s ability to perform one or more major life activities” as compared with the average person in the general population.
+ADA defines a disability as “any mental or physical condition that substantially limits an individual’s ability to perform one or more major life activities” as compared with the average person in the general population.

 ADA does not require the following when considering accommodations:

 - Accommodation cannot be an excessive financial and/or administrative burden to the institution.